 If you don’t have the time or team to fully devote to Twitter, Facebook, Google+ and a blog – don’t be everywhere!
 Do one medium well instead of four poorly.
-There’s an expectation to be available everywhere, but find the one that works best for you and your organization.
+There’s an expectation to be available everywhere, but find the one that works best for you and your nonprofit organization.
 Look at where your current and potential donors are most active (maybe even send a survey!) and also look at what network works best for your purposes.
-Does your organization revolve around a current issue?
+Does your nonprofit organization revolve around a current issue?
 Try out Twitter.
 Do you take lots of photos you want to share?
 Consider focusing on Facebook.

 3. Using multiple networks?
 Use them differently.